 Welcome to the Bristol Society of Model and Experimental Engineers’ website.

 Our Society was founded in 1909 and is one of the oldest in the country, we have around 250 members with engineering interests ranging from locomotives to boats to aeroplanes, tethered car racing, live steam and internal combustion engines, clocks, tool making, 3D printing and recently radio controlled model hot air ballooning.
+And we run the Miniature railway at Ashton Court.

-Brilliant Bristol 2016 (Model Engineering Exhibition) review here.
+Brilliant Bristol Model Engineering Exhibition review here.

 Although the club has a strong affinity to the age of steam as witnessed by the many fine steam locomotives to be seen at our miniature railway layout at Ashton Court Railway you will also find “Diesel Electric” locomotives in the line up for passenger hauling which are a firm favourite with the youngsters who come along on our public running days for a ride, along with mum and dad.